DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 #### `token_detector` package

 The `token_detector` package integrates all the necessary components to perform object detection and localization of tokens, specifically paper or post-it notes with a unique red color, within a labyrinth.
-The package includes the logic for navigating the labyrinth to identify the tokens and saving their positions within the map in a format compatible with other TurtleBot packages.
+The package includes the logic for navigating the labyrinth, to identify the tokens and saving their positions within the map in a format compatible with other custom TurtleBot packages.

 The `token_detector` package is organized into various nodes, each designed to carry out specific tasks within the labyrinth, either in an autonomous manner or to aid in the development of its associated functionalities: